josecurioso/Tusubtitulo.com-Downloader-Unofficial-/README.md

 - Koddi Addon.
 I'm also trying to develop a subtitles service addon for Kodi but so far I have been unable to understand the inner workings of such services so if you can and want to help with that feel free to do so.
 - Select the subtitle language
-- A hole code facelift
+- A whole code facelift
-- Create a python executable(py2exe, pyinstall)
+- Try using threading to speed up download

 ## Bugs
 - When you press Enter key after writing the name of the show the program does not search it.
 Must click on the button